|

 Check this book out: http://mitpress.mit.edu/books/allure-machinic-life

 for further context.
+You

 can use polygon based objects to make this dimensionally accurate.On